oracle/docker-images/OracleWebLogic/samples/12213-patch-wls-for-k8s/README.md

 Example of Image with WLS Domain
 ================================
-There are two  Dockerfiles which extend the Oracle WebLogic install image and apply ia necesary patch for the WebLogic Kubernetes Operator 2.0.
+There are two  Dockerfiles which extend the Oracle WebLogic binary image and apply a necessary patch for the WebLogic Kubernetes Operator 2.0.

 1)Dockerfile.patching-ontop-12213: applies two patches `p28076014` (on top of WLS 12.2.1.3) and `p27117282` (this patch is needed only if the WebLogic binary image is created manually from this Github project).